Starter-Kit

 Mapping is an iterative process, so you will make mistakes.
 However, this should not stop you from mapping; simply map what you can see in the imagery.
 Those who are new to the field should avoid altering existing data at all costs.
 However, you cannot break anything by adding new data, as this is constantly validated by our quality assurance tools.
 Now Start Mapping:

-- Zoom in on the satellite imagery until you can see the houses and roads.
+- Zoom in on the satellite imagery of the country you will map until you can see the houses and roads.

 Good First Line